Palanii1/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Program 10 is a function that returns a new dictionary with all values multiplied by 2 Program 11 is a function that returns a key with the biggest integer value.
 Program 12 is a function that returns a list with all values multiplied by a number without using any loops.
-Program 13 is a function def roman_to_int(roman_string): that converts a Roman numeral to an integer.
+Program 13 is a function def roman_to_int(roman_string): that converts a Roman numeral to an integer Program 14 is  a function that returns the weighted average of all integers tuple (<score>, <weight>) Program 15 ias a function that computes the square value of all integers of a matrix using map Program 16 is a function that deletes keys with a specific value in a dictionary.